tomasjezo/CTEQ2024-mc-tutorial/assignment.md

 The goal is to develop an intuition for the importance of off-shell effects in existing measurements.
 Specifically, we will examine the angular distribution of the two leptons (one originating from the top, the other from the anti-top).

+## Part 1

-For that, you will compare predictions from a top-pair sample with approximate decay treatment to predictions from a sample in which the off-shell effects are exactly accounted for.
+You will compare predictions from a top-pair sample with approximate decay treatment to predictions from a sample in which the off-shell effects are exactly accounted for.
 Finally, you will also compare both predictions to experimental data to assess the significance of off-shell effects.

 ### Objective
 Compare predictions from two different samples to each other and to data
 1. **Pythia8 Sample:** This sample will be generated using `Pythia8`, which includes parton showers, multiple parton interactions (MPI), hadronization, etc., but the top quark decay is treated only approximatively.
 2. **MG5_aMC@NLO + Pythia8 Sample:** This sample will be generated using `MG5_aMC@NLO` for the hard scattering process, followed by `Pythia8` for showers and other effects.
 This approach accounts for off-shell effects exactly.
 3. Data included in the `Rivet` analysis `CMS_2016_I1413748` and in particular for the distribution of cosine angle between the two leptons ($\cos \phi$, `d05-x01-y01`).

 ### Checklist